 How should I store this Frosted Gingerbread Banana Bread?

 Just like traditional banana bread, this easy frosted gingerbread cake is also moist.
 So, it should be stored in an airtight container of some kind.
 This can mean a cake dome or a Tupperware.
 You can also wrap in plastic wrap if you must, but I highly recommend the eco-friendlier options!

-Ingredients I used to make this recipe for Frosted Gingerbread Banana Bread
+Ingredients for Frosted Gingerbread Banana Bread

 Very Ripe (blackened) Bananas